jaydamani/ai-job-management/README.md

 The brief asked for candidates linked to jobs.
 The obvious move is a foreign key from `candidates` to `jobs`.
 I didn't do that.

 The real shape is many-to-many: For large organisations, it is common to allow applications for different roles (workday does this).
-If we use a one to many at the start, it will be extremenly painful to migrate as we go further.
+If we use a one to many at the start, it will be extremely painful to migrate as we go further.

 ```
 candidates <-- candidate_job_applications --> jobs